googlemaps-samples/ios-maps-3d-sdk-samples/README.md

 1. Choose an exiting Google Cloud project, or create a new one.
 2. Get an API key for the iOS 3D Maps SDK.
 3. Clone this repository.
 4. Open the folder in XCode.
-Add your API key to the project.
+5. Add your API key to the project using an .xcconfig file or Info.plist to specify the value for a key called MAPS_API_KEY
-5. Build and run the App.
+6. Build and run the App.

 ## Usage

 A list of samples is presented on the App screen at startup.
-These samples each demonstrate a specifica capability or set of capabilities of the SDK.
+These samples each demonstrate a specific capability or set of capabilities of the SDK.

+Click each item in the list to see the demo.

 ## Documentation